ctrlShiftBryan/rr-7-starter/memory-bank/decisionLog.md

 * Will exclude node_modules, build directories, and git files to keep the tree manageable
 * API client will fetch from JSONPlaceholder API as a simple example
 * Index route will display both data sources in a clean, user-friendly UI

+2025-03-30 14:53:00 - Decision: Use Bun's test runner instead of Vitest

+## Decision

+* Switched from Vitest to Bun's built-in test runner for testing
+* Updated tsconfig.json to include bun-types
+* Created tests using Bun's test API (describe, it, expect)

+## Rationale

+* Bun's test runner is faster and more lightweight than Vitest
+* Reduces dependencies and simplifies the project setup
+* Bun's test API is compatible with Jest syntax, making it familiar to most developers
+* Provides better integration with the Bun runtime environment

+## Implementation Details

+* Added bun-types to tsconfig.json
+* Created test files with .test.ts extension
+* Used Bun's test API (describe, it, expect) for writing tests
+* Implemented file system tests with temporary directories for isolation
 * Will include comprehensive tests for all new functionality